ShadmaN1028/VencordThemeJJK/README.md

 # GGO Kirito
 Background Img: https://i.postimg.cc/QM9K4j2w/wallpapersden-com-satoru-gojo-x-sukuna-hd-jujutsu-kaisen-epic-art-1927x1080.png

 The item above is not owned by me.
-They go to there respected owners
+They go to their respected owners

 ## Preview